Mumbai Metro: History

 In June 2015, Fadnavis announced that he would request the Delhi Metro Rail Corporation (DMRC) to assist in the implementation of the Mumbai Metro.
-He stated that he intends to expand the metro system by 109 km before the state assembly elections in October 2019.
+He said that he intends to expand the metro system by 109 km before the state assembly elections in October 2019.
 In July 2015, UPS Madan announced that the State Government formally appointed the DMRC to revise and update the Mumbai Metro master plan.
-The DMRC will prepare DPRs for the Andheri East to Dahisar East, Jogeshwari to Kanjurmarg, Andheri West to Dahisar West and Bandra Kurla Complex to Mankhurd lines.
+The DMRC will prepare DPRs for the Andheri East to Dahisar East, Jogeshwari to Kanjur Marg, Andheri West to Dahisar West and Bandra Kurla Complex to Mankhurd lines.
 The Andheri-Dahisar line will have connectivity with the existing Line 1 and the proposed JVLR-Kanjurmarg line.
 All four lines are proposed to be elevated and constructed as cash contracts.
 The lines are estimated to cost a total of ₹21000 crore, or about ₹350 crore per km.
 In addition, the planned Line 3 and Wadala-Ghatkopar-Thane-Kasarvadavli line of the metro would also be constructed.

 Fadnavis announced on 8 April 2017 that the government was considering a circular metro loop line along the Kalyan-Dombivli-Taloja route.
-The proposed 15 km line would link Kalyan and Shil Phata with 13 stations, bring metro connectivity to Kalyan East, Dombivli, Ambernath and Diva.
+The proposed 15 km line would link Kalyan and Shil Phata with 13 stations, bring metro connectivity to Kalyan (East), Dombivli, Ambarnath and Diva.

 The Mumbai Metro resumed services for general public on 19 October 2020, after being shut down since March 2020 due to the COVID-19 pandemic.

-Network

-Lines on the Mumbai Metro are currently identified by numbers.
-In March 2016, MMRDA Metropolitan Commissioner, U.P.S.
-Madan, announced that all lines on the system would be color-coded after more lines are opened.